This post may contain affiliate links. Learn more.

 - Toe box makes the shoe look a bit big

-Vivobarefoot is a top player in the minimalist shoe world and with good reason.
-Their Ra II improves upon an already excellent shoe, and it good for many occasions as you travel.
+Vivobarefoot is a top player in the minimalist shoe world, and with good reason.
+Their Ra II improves upon an already excellent shoe, and it’s good for many occasions as you travel.

-Something else that the Top-Sider has retained is its classic moccasin-style look.
+Something else that the Sperry 2-Eye boat shoes has retained is its classic moccasin-style look.
 It’s a style that’s nothing short of iconic when it comes to footwear, and it’s also fully functional for a variety of reasons:

 - The shoe has a razor-cut wave-siping sole that’s good for wet and dry traction.